 My curatorial work is at the intersection of new museology, and public art practice: with identity, diversity and social justice as central themes.

-My research areas in culture center on: cities and place making, heritage, identity, diversity, cultural leadership, cultural spaces, design and public art. i have published my writings in a variety of publications.
+My research areas in culture center on: cities, diversity, heritage, cultural leadership, cultural spaces, design and public art. i have published my writings in a variety of publications.
 I have spoken at conferences and seminars, and participated as a trainer in programs.